BlankCanvasStudio/Spp/README.md

 Vector - an array with attribute len

-Matrix - a 2D array with attribute shape which returns a 2 element array of (row, col)
+Matrix - a 2D array with attribute shape which returns a 2 element array of [row, col]

+IndexVector - an object containing references to a vectors index.
+Allows for a(a>3) indexing.
+And when indexed, is indexed directly to the original array a

+IndexMatrix - similar object to IndexVector but used for matricis instead.
+Again allows for a(a>3) notation